 Our Carers in Mind team supports families and friends supporting someone over 18, who is experiencing mental health problems.
-We understand this year has been a particularly difficult time for carers as the restrictions imposed by the ongoing crisis have transformed the home environment.
 If you are caring for someone and you need help, please contact us.
 We provide support groups, social activities and one-to-one advice and guidance.
 We also offer training and information to help carers to be more confident in their roles.

 Need help in your school or business?

 We run a variety of Youth Wellbeing projects in schools including free Mental Health Awareness assemblies and workshops; after-school programmes to help build resilience; and one-to-one peer mentoring support.
-With so many children and young people experiencing disruption to their lives and education this year, it seems a better time than ever to give us a call.
+With so many children and young people experiencing disruption to their lives and education over the last two years, it seems a better time than ever to give us a call.

 We also work with organisations in the borough to give staff skills and support through courses on Mental Health Awareness, Workplace Wellbeing, and Stress Management for Managers.
-With the huge transformation we have witnessed in the world of work in recent months, it seems now is an ideal time to focus on mental health and staff welfare as a priority in the workplace.
+With the huge transformation we have witnessed in the world of work over the last two years, it seems now is an ideal time to focus on mental health and staff welfare as a priority in the workplace.

 If your school or business would like us to arrange a workshop please contact us to find out more.